Hantao-Ye/Signals-and-Systems/CH_5.md

 \end{aligned}
 $$

-## 5.3 Properties of The COntinuous-Time Fourier Transform
+## 5.3 Properties of The Continuous-Time Fourier Transform

 ### Linearity